rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/2-outer-loop-features.md

 ## Utilizing Feast in Our Training Pipeline

 Now, let’s integrate Feast into our training pipeline!
 This will allow us to request specific features directly from Feast to train our models.

+A full flow with Feast and DVC both included would look like this:

+![feast-dvc-diagram.png](./images/feast-dvc-diagram.png)

+DVC tracks and versions our data, but Feast is what fetches the data so that we can create, manage, and use feature definitions.

 By doing this, we’ll switch from fetching data via DVC to retrieving features from Feast for our training process.
 Let’s make it happen!

-![feast-dvc-diagram.png](./images/feast-dvc-diagram.png)

 To set this up: